atapas/fork-me/README.md

 # fork-me
 Yeah, right.
 FORK ME!!!
+James Dickens

 So, do you want to learn how to fork a repo?
 You can.

-- Just fork this repo
+- You should fork this repo
 - Create a folder with name same as your GitHub user id
 - Add a Readme.md file inside the folder with any text of your choice
 - Create a Pull Request.